gymrek-lab/TRTools/doc/LIBRARY_SPEC.rst

 * AdVNTR quality scores are taken directly from the :code:`ML` (maximum likelihood) format field.
-* ExpansionHunter does not output anything that can be reasonably interpreted as a quality score
+* ExpansionHunter does not output a quality score.
+It does output a confidence interval, but this field is not currently used by TRTools.
 * GangSTR quality scores are taken directly from the :code:`Q` format field.
-* HipSTR quality scores are taken directly from the :code:`Q` format field, which represents the quality of a call up to choice of phasing.
+* HipSTR quality scores are taken directly from the :code:`Q` format field.
 TRHarmonizer ignores the :code:`PQ` field, which represents the quality of a call and its phasing.
-* TRTools does not currently support PopSTR quality scores.
-We are working to figure out how best to interpret the :code:`PL` field as a quality score.
+* PopSTR does not output a genotype quality score.
+It does output a :code:`PL` field with Phred-scaled genotype likelihoods, but this field is not currently used by TRTools,

-Read the relevant genotyper's documentation to understand the meaning of the format field that TRHarmonzier uses.
+More details about these fields can be found in the documentation for each genotyper.